@ AAAI 2025

 REGULAR PAPER SUBMISSION

-Topics of Interests
+Topics of Interest

-• Development of corpora and annotation guidelines for multimodal fact checking.
+• Development of corpora and annotation guidelines for multimodal fact-checking.

-• Computational models for multimodal fact checking.
+• Computational models for multimodal fact-checking.

 • Development of corpora and annotation guidelines for multimodal hate speech detection and classification.